saloni005/Log-Extractor/README.md

 The extraction process should complete in few seconds minimizing engineer's wait time.

-Log file format
+Log file format <br>
-The log file has one log per line.
+The log file has one log per line. <br>
-Every log line will start with TimeStamp in "ISO 8601" format followed by comma (',').
+Every log line will start with TimeStamp in "ISO 8601" format followed by comma (','). <br>
-All the log lines will be separated by single new line character '\n'.
+All the log lines will be separated by single new line character '\n'. <br>
-Example logline:
+Example logline: <br>
 2020-01-31T20:12:38.1234Z,Some Field,Other Field, And so on, Till new line,...\n
 *******************************************************************************************************************************************************************************